bookofproofs/bookofproofs.github.io/_sources/history/20th-century/escobar.md

 title: Escobar, José
 born: 1954
 died: 2004
-keywords: Mathematics, Problem-solving, Algebra, Number Theory, Artificial Intelligence, Textbooks, Chilean National Science Prize
+keywords: josé escobar,escobar
-description: José Escobar was a Colombian mathematician who achieved groundbreaking breakthroughs in mathematics, aiming to solve difficult problems with number theory and AI, producing influential textbooks and winning Chile's National Science Prize in 2014.
+description: José Escobar was a Colombian mathematician who made outstanding contributions to the Yamabe problem.
+He worked most of his life in the United States but made decisive contributions to developing and improving the mathematical level in Colombia.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---